WiseEarthTechnology/CrisisCommunicator/webapp/INSTALL.md

 host:~/CrisisCommunicator$ vagrant ssh
 ```

 6. Run the Adorno script.
 It will set up the vagrant box, install requirements, and create a virtual environment.
+You will need to run it twice - see it's instructions.
 ```bash
 vagrant:~$ curl -s https://raw.github.com/swiftarrow/Adorno/master/adorno.sh | bash
 ```